America's Biography

 DJ History

-I started DJing in 2002, first for Lowell at Tio Leo's, then for Mike Markov.
-I stepped into a musical vacuum at the now defunct Dancesport milonga and started experimenting with music.
-In the fall of 2002 Jan Wilcox and I were teaching at the Center for the Moving Arts and got offered the late night time slot.
-We jumped at the opportunity and started the Tango Addicts' milonga.
-DJing also runs in my family.
-My father was a DJ in the 80's and I exploit his vast musical knowledge in my perpetual search for good alternative music.
-In the Spring of 2004 the Center for the Moving Arts was sold and the Tango Addicts' Milonga moved to its current night and location.
-I am currently DJing alternate Friday nights for Milonga Sin Nombre and 2nd and 4th Sundays at Tango Addicts' Milonga.
+My father was a DJ throughout the '80s so you could say that I ended up in the family business!
+I started DJing Argentine Tango early in 2002, filling in at local milongas.
+I stepped into a musical vacuum at the now defunct Dancesport milonga and started experimenting with the music.
+In the fall of 2002 Jan Wilcox and I were teaching a beginning tango class at the Center for the Moving Arts and got offered the late night time slot after our class.
+We jumped at the opportunity and started the Tango Addicts' Milonga.
+In the Spring of 2004 the Center for the Moving Arts was sold and the Tango Addicts' Milonga found a new home.
+I am currently DJing alternate Friday nights for Milonga Sin Nombre and 4th Sundays at Tango Addicts' Milonga.
+I have run a milonga nearly every week (and some weeks two milongas!) since 2002 and have DJed hundreds of milongas.

 Full Moon Tangos 2001